opensecuritycontroller/opensecuritycontroller.org/architecture/architecture.md

 **3)	Can OSC work with any SDN controller and do we always need a SDN controller?**

 OSC can work with any SDN controller by implementing the SDN controller plugins to enable this integration.
-For Openstack environments without a SDN controller, the plan is to integrate with [Networking-SFC](https://docs.openstack.org/developer/networking-sfc/) project via a plugin.
+For OpenStack environments without a SDN controller, the plan is to integrate with [Networking-SFC](https://docs.openstack.org/developer/networking-sfc/) project via a plugin.

 **4)	What is the interaction with VIM?
 What VIMs do we now and plan to support?**

 Interaction with the VIM is through a Virtualization Connector that enables lifecycle management, definition of deployment specs, auto-scaling and HA, authentication, image services, notifications for events and role-based access control.
-OSC currently supports Openstack with plans to work with other virtualization environments such as support for containers.
+OSC currently supports OpenStack with plans to work with other virtualization environments such as support for containers.

 **5)	What does the integration with security function managers look like?**